Generalized Outer Bounds on the Finite Geometric Sum of Ellipsoids: Geometric Sum

-\begin{remark} Although it is written in several terms in \eqref{elipbound}, the shape matrix $Q$ is a linear combination of the individual shape matrices $Q_i$, $Q=\sum_{i=1}^k\alpha_iQ_i$, with coefficients $\alpha_i$ that are the combination of $p_{ij}$ and $p_{ij}^{-1}$.
-If the coefficients of the $Q_i$ are large, then it makes $\mathcal{E}(Q)$ a large and loose outer bound on $\mathcal{H}$.
-This occurs when $p_{ij}$ is either very large or very small (so $p_{ij}^{-1}$ is large).
-Thus to have a tight outer bound, which is tangent to the exact sum $\mathcal{H}$, the challenge is to select the definition of $p_{ij}$ appropriately. \end{remark}
+Although it is written in several terms in \eqref{elipbound}, the shape matrix $Q$ is a linear combination of the individual shape matrices $Q_i$, $Q=Q_0+\sum_{i=1}^k\alpha_iQ_i$, with coefficients $\alpha_i$ that are the combination of $p_{ij}$ and $p_{ij}^{-1}$.
+If the coefficients of the $Q_i$ are too large or if $Q_0$ is positive definite, then it makes $\mathcal{E}(Q)$ a loose outer bound on $\mathcal{H}$.
+The former occurs when $p_{ij}$ is either very large or very small (so $p_{ij}^{-1}$ is large).
+Thus to have a tight outer bound, which is tangent to the exact sum $\mathcal{H}$, the challenge is to select the definition of $p_{ij}$ appropriately.
+This insight is largely already captured in analogous results that exist in the literature \cite{kurzhanskiui1997ellipsoidal}.
+What is novel here, is the additional degree of freedom provided by $Q_0$.
+A tempting trivial solution is to select $Q_0=0$, however, we will show in Section \ref{sec:mintrace} that this choice prohibits the minimum trace bounding ellipsoid from being a tight outer bound on the exact geometric sum.